geo-sapiens/RColetum/README.md

 This schema contains informations about the ids, names, types, hierarquy and others of each question, thats can be used to get the answers posteriorly.

-* `GetAnswers` return a data frame with all the answers of a specific form.
+* `GetAnswers` return one or more data frames with all the answers of a specific form.
 This function make a call to `GetFormsSchema` and use the result to automatic generate the exact query for any form, takes the result and mount the data frame in a friendly way.